-If you are facing poor WiFi performance and random connectivity issues, while using a Windows PC to connect to certain WiFi hotspots, here are a few things you may want to try.
+If you are facing poor WiFi performance and random connectivity issues while using a Windows PC to connect to certain WiFi hotspots, here are a few things you may want to try.
 Maybe even the Wireless Network connection gets dropped!

-Poor WiFi performance
+Poor WiFi performance on Windows laptop

-Plug in and connect to the Mains and see if that makes a difference, because when the PC is plugged into a power source, the wireless network adapter is configured to use Maximum Performance mode, which turns off the 802.11 power save mode.
+Plug in and connect to the Mains and see if that makes a difference because when the PC is plugged into a power source, the wireless network adapter is configured to use Maximum Performance mode, which turns off the 802.11 power save mode.